Love working with data, graphs, and analytics, don’t you? Then read on…

 - Paid campaigns

 The only downside is that you need to customize different tools to get the report fine-tuned.
-But owing to its immense popularity, there are enough YouTube tutorials available that will quickly get you through the process.
-Or you can refer to Google Analytics Support
+However, owing to its immense popularity, there are enough YouTube tutorials available that will quickly get you through the process.
+You can also refer to Google Analytics Support.

-This is a tool that not only helps in deciding your website layout by triggering pop-ups, lightboxes, and notifications, but it also lends a helping hand in marketing with its granular analytics capabilities.
-The comprehensive data provided by the tool helps you in retentions and fresh customer influx.
-The software updates you with an advanced report that drills down to single user behaviors and helps you discern which of your campaigns are working.
+This is an eCommerce analytics tool that not only helps in deciding your website layout by triggering pop-ups, lightboxes, and notifications but also lends a helping hand in marketing with its granular analytical capabilities.
+The comprehensive data provided by the tool helps you in retention and fresh customer influx.
+The software updates you with an advanced report that drills down to single-user behaviors and helps you discern which of your campaigns are working.
 The only downside is that it doesn’t come free.
 If you have the budget, we would suggest you go ahead with this extremely advanced platform.

 Matomo (formerly Piwik) is a free tool just like Google Analytics.
 It is an open-source software with a signature eCommerce analytics feature giving the clients automated reports in metrics and sales reports sorted product, geolocation, and channel-wise.
 The tool integrates easily with popular CMS such as Magento, WooCommerce, and Shopify.

-This software is unique owing to the fact that it provides you with heat maps.
+This eCommerce analytics tool is unique owing to the fact that it provides you with heat maps.
 These maps point out the problem areas and popular fields of your site for you to specifically work on improving the weak links.
 Users can also make use of A/B testing feature included in this tool.
-It is not just eCommerce specific but could be used on literally any kind of websites.
+It is not just eCommerce specific but could be used on literally any kind of website.

 Hotjar also dishes out heat mapping and real-time recording, providing its users with fine-tuned usability and improved click-through and conversion rates.
 Hotjar lets you get a perspective of how your clients view your website, giving you a visual and data representation of your metrics.
 The tool presents the clients with an insight of visitor clicks on CTAs, attention-grabbing campaigns and weak points in the customer funnel.

-Kalviyo is an email automation and analytics platform that caters explicitly to eCommerce marketing.
+Kalviyo is an email automation platform that caters explicitly to marketing with eCommerce performance analytics data.
 Be it bringing in quality leads or customer loyalty, e-mail automation is the key that opens all your doors to success.
 The tool performs automatic audience segmentation and advanced reporting of metrics specific to e-mail analytics, also helping you with the tracking of financial ROI of your website.

 Photoslurp focuses on getting info on UGC (User Generated Content) to boost your sales.
 It helps you zero in on the most liked products, best customer photos and the most loyal customers of your brand.
 The platform tracks the engagement, ROI and conversions based on your photos.
 You can use this information to push popular photos in your ad campaigns to engage and convert customers.